Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 public struct WorldStatePayload: INetworkSerializable {
     public int tick;
-    // this inputs and states of all the objects needed to be sent from the server to all clients public BoxStatePayload[] states;
+    //This stores the inputs and states all the objects needed to be sent from the server to all clients public BoxStatePayload[] states;
     public BoxInputPayload[] inputs;